Betty Gore's house.

 This is Betty Gore's former house.

-It is situated at 410 Dogwood Drive in Wylie, Texas.
+It is located at 410 Dogwood Drive in Wylie, Texas.

-In June of 1980, the fifth grade teacher (pictured right) was brutally killed at this address after her husband's ex-lover (pictured left) struck her more than 40 times with an ax.
+The fifth grade teacher (pictured right) was killed at this address in June 1980 after her husband's ex-lover (pictured left) struck her more than 40 times with an ax.

 Betty and Allan Gore lived on Dogwood Drive with their two young daughters, Alisa and Bethany.